 Chambers welcomes enquires from established practitioners who would complement the strength and development of our core areas of practice.

-Enquires should be made in the first instance to Chambers Director and will be treated in the strictest confidence.
+Enquires should be made in the first instance to Chambers Senior Clerk and will be treated in the strictest confidence.

 As part of the application procedure you are likely to be asked to provide copies of your professional diary and details of your earnings.